MkFdez/survey-app/README.md

     VITE_IP_API_KEY=api-key-for-ipdata(use any api you want)
     VITE_API_KEY=api-key-for-openai
     # Add any other necessary environment variables here
-5. Start the development server:
+5. Start the development server, the server will be running on http://localhost:5000:

     ```shell
         npm run dev
+6. Start the React application inside wonderful-app:

+    ```shell
+        npm run dev
-6. Access the website by navigating to http://localhost:5173 in your browser.
+7. Access the website by navigating to http://localhost:5173 in your browser.

 ## Contributing